San Pasqual Valley, San Diego: Places of interest

 The San Diego Zoo Safari Park, formerly named the San Diego Wild Animal Park, occupies 1800 acre in the valley.

-The San Pasqual and Clevenger Canyon Open Space Park is located at the eastern end of the valley.
+The San Pasqual and Clevenger Canyon Open Space Park is located at the valley's eastern end.

 San Pasqual Academy, a first-in-the-nation residential education campus designed specifically for foster youth, serves as a placement option for dependents of the Juvenile Court, 12–17 years old, and Non-Minor Dependents (NMDs) up to age 19 years old.